pwbriggs/music-assistant.github.io/docs/index.md

 ## Music Assistant Integration

-Connects Home Assistant to your Music Assistant Server to automate your music and allow voice control!
+Connects Home Assistant to your Music Assistant Server to allow control from your HA imstance, allow you to automate your music and allow voice control!

 ## Preview